cy33hc/ps4-ezremote-client/README.md

  - Install packages on the PS4

 ## How to access the Web Interface ##
 You need to launch the "ezRemote Client" app on the PS4.
-Then on any device(laptop, tablet, phone etc..) with web browser goto tp http://<ip_address_of_ps4>:8080 .
+Then on any device(laptop, tablet, phone etc..) with web browser goto to http://<ip_address_of_ps4>:8080 .
 That's all.

 The port# can be changed from the "Global Settings" dialog in the PS4 app.
+Any changes to the web server settings needs a restart of the application to take effect.

 ## Installation
 Copy the **ezremote_client.pkg** in to a FAT32 format usb drive then install from package installer